allegroai/clearml-server-helm/README.md

     sudo service docker restart

-## Deploying trains-server in Kubernetes Clusters Using Helm
+## <a name="deploying-trains-server">Deploying trains-server in Kubernetes Clusters Using Helm

 1. Add the `trains-server` repository to your Helm: